MattDMo/Neon-color-scheme/README.md

 * [Vue](https://packagecontrol.io/packages/Vue%20Syntax%20Highlight)
 * YAML

-For major changes, I'll test most if not all of the above languages, as well as Makefile, Lua, and Perl, with maybe some others thrown in for fun.
+For major changes, I'll test most if not all of the above languages, with maybe some others thrown in for fun.
 When I say "as many languages as possible" I mean it!

 ![Regex Find/Replace with Neon Color Scheme](https://mattdmo.com/img/regex_widget_win.png)